Lucas04-nhr/Lucas04-nhr/README.md

 # Hi there! 👋

-I'm a passionate undergraduate student at Huazhong University of Science and Technology (HUST), majoring in Bioinformatics at the School of Life Science and Technology.
+I'm a passionate undergraduate student at Huazhong University of Science and Technology (HUST), majoring in Bioinformatics at the College of Life Science and Technology.

 ## 🔍 About Me